-The local catalog allows you to place a request for items currently available in the University of Illinois Library or a library associated with I-Share.
-You can request to pick up the item from any library on campus, or you can have it sent to your campus office mail address if you have one.
+The catalog allows you to place a request for items currently available in the University of Illinois Library or a library associated with I-Share.
+You can request to pick up the item from libraries on campus, from I-Share partner libraries, or you may be able to have it sent to your campus office mail address.

 To renew an item online using your account:

-4. Select the items you would like to renew by putting a check into the box by each item as indicated below or click on the Select All link if you want to renew all your items at once.
+3. Select the items you would like to renew by putting a check into the box by each item as indicated below or click on the "Renew all" link if you want to renew all your items at once--the link you see below that says "Renew selected" will say "Renew all" by default.
+Also, note that you can sort your checked-out items by due date (newest or oldest) or by title.

 You can also renew items by calling the circulation desk (217-333-8400) or by coming to any campus library in person.
 If you receive an error when you try to renew an item, contact the circulation desk.